bclehmann/wstat/README.md

 # Statistics-CLI

 A *currently* very basic CLI for some stats stuff.
 It can list and it can summarize a numerical dataset.
+For 2D data it may also plot it.

     stat set=1,2,3 list